songkg7/haril-vault/Resource/Springboot LocalCache.md

 ---
-title: "Springboot LocalCache"
+title: Springboot LocalCache
 date: 2023-06-14 10:09:00 +0900
 aliases:
-tags: [cache, spring]
+tags:
+  - cache
+  - spring
 categories:
-updated: 2023-06-14 14:38:40 +0900
+updated: 2023-12-04 22:53:25 +0900
 ---

 ## Introduction to Spring Boot Local Cache

-Spring Boot Local Cache is a caching mechanism that helps to store frequently accessed data in memory, thereby reducing the number of database queries and improving application performance.
+[[Spring Boot]] Local Cache is a caching mechanism that helps to store frequently accessed data in memory, thereby reducing the number of database queries and improving application performance.
 It is a simple and efficient way to improve the speed and efficiency of your application by storing data temporarily in the cache.

 ## How does Spring Boot Local Cache work?